 How you dress should not influence an asylum officer.
-However, it is possible that what you wear may have some subconscious effect on how the officer feels.
+However, it is possible that what you wear could have some subconscious effect on how the officer feels.
 Treat the interview as an important event and dress in a respectful manner.
-Don’t show up in torn jeans or dirty cutoffs, unless that's all you have.
-Bathe before the interview, and do not wear strong perfume or smoke, so that you don’t distract the officer with odors to which he or she may be physically sensitive.
+Don't show up in torn jeans or dirty cutoffs, unless that's all you have.
+Bathe before the interview, and do not wear strong perfume or smoke, so that you don't distract the officer with odors to which he or she might be physically sensitive.

 You must bring originals of all the documents you relied on in your asylum application—such as your identity documents, travel documents, birth certificate, affidavits and declarations, photographs, and medical records.
 If any of the documents are not in English, make sure to bring their translations, and translation certificates.
 (See Translating Non-English Documents for Immigration Applications.)

 If your spouse or children under the age of 21 were included in (and named on) your asylum application, they must accompany you to the interview.
 They should also bring original copies of their own (1) identity documents, (2) documents showing their relationship to you (such as birth or marriage certificates), and (3) any other documents supporting their asylum application.
 Make sure you bring any identity documents you have for your children, including passports, birth certificates or national identity cards.

 After identifying each of your children, the officer will most likely suggest that they wait for you in the waiting room.
 For that reason, it's a good idea to bring a friend with you, who can either take the children for a walk or wait with them.